ervinctech/osticket-prereqs/README.md

 ## Step 5: Configure Database Using HeidiSQL

+Downloaded and installed HeidiSQL to manage the MySQL database environment.

-Downloaded HeidiSQL and connected to the local MySQL server using the root account.
-Created a new database named **osTicket** and verified that it appeared within the available databases list.
+Connected to the local MySQL server using the root account and created a new database named **osTicket**.
+Verified the database was successfully created and accessible.

 The database serves as the backend storage location for:

-- Tickets
+- Support Tickets
-- Users
+- User Accounts
 - Departments
+- Email Configurations
 - System Settings
-- Email Configurations

 ### Screenshots